 Brian oversees and ensures research compliance with regulations and university policies applicable to the use of human subjects in research, animal use, research misconduct, biological safety, pre-award grants administration, HIPAA compliance in research, and export controls for research projects.
 In this capacity, Brian ensures that all research conducted at the university adheres to the applicable government regulations and accreditation standards.

-Loula handles special projects for Dr. Levy and the Office of Research, including website maintenance, assistance with grant proposals, administrative aid for the University Senate, and the annual Health Sciences Research Days.
+Loula handles special projects for Dr. Levy and the Office of Research, including editing and proofreading of manuscripts and grant proposals, website maintenance, administrative aid for the University Senate, and the annual Health Sciences Research Days.

 Maria provides administrative assistance to the Vice President for Research, including scheduling and travel arrangements.
 She handles incoming calls and mail, purchasing for the office, and maintains financial and other files.